PavelRudko-ARM/Vulkan-Samples/samples/performance/multithreading_render_passes/multithreading_render_passes_tutorial.md

 ![Android Profiler Capture](images/android_profiler.png)
 _Android Profiler capture_

 In this particular case application is CPU bound and multi-threading shows a good performance increase.
-The table below compares total time and impact of the function which records command buffers.
+In the table below you can see how much time was spent on the C++ function which does command buffer recording and which part of the total capture time it takes.

 Mode | Commands recording time (ms) | Contribution
 ---|---|---